nodejs/node/doc/guides/timers-in-node.md

 Note: Don't get `setImmediate()` confused with `process.nextTick()`.
 There are some major ways they differ.
-The first is that `process.nextTick()` will run *before* any `Immediate`s that are set as well as before any scheduled IO.
+The first is that `process.nextTick()` will run *before* any `Immediate`s that are set as well as before any scheduled I/O.
 The second is that `process.nextTick()` is non-clearable, meaning once code has been scheduled to execute with `process.nextTick()`, the execution cannot be stopped, just like with a normal function.
-In fact the code passed to `process.nextTick()` will be run asynchronously, and thus outside the current call stack.
+Although the function passed to `process.nextTick()` will be run synchronously, it will execute outside the current call stack.

 ### "Déjà vu" Execution ~ *`setInterval()`*

-If there is a block of code that should execute multiple times, `setInterval()` can be used to execute that code. `setInterval()` takes a function argument that will run an infinite number of times with a given millisecond delay.
-Just like `setTimeout()`, the delay cannot be guaranteed because of operations that may hold on to the event loop, and therefore should be treated as an approximate delay.
+If there is a block of code that should execute multiple times, `setInterval()` can be used to execute that code. `setInterval()` takes a function argument that will run an infinite number of times with a given millisecond delay as the second argument.
+Just like `setTimeout()`, additional arguments can be added beyond the delay, and these will be passed on to the function call.
+Also like `setTimeout()`, the delay cannot be guaranteed because of operations that may hold on to the event loop, and therefore should be treated as an approximate delay.
 See the below example:

 ```js
 function intervalFunc () {